 The Different Cuts of Beef and Their Uses

-In order to purchase the most appropriate cut of beef for a particular purpose, consumers need to know their beef.
-In other words, they need to have some knowledge of the various cuts and their general uses.
+Consumers need to know their beef to purchase the most appropriate cut of beef for a particular purpose.
+In other words, they need to know the various cuts and their general uses.

 - Neck and shoulder cuts include arm steak, rolled or boneless neck, rolled shoulder, and English cut, which are best suited for braising and stewing.